github/docs/content/codespaces/developing-in-codespaces/deleting-a-codespace.md

 shortTitle: Delete a codespace
 ---

 You can delete a codespace in a variety of ways: in the terminal by using {% data variables.product.prodname_cli %}, in {% data variables.product.prodname_vscode %}, or in your web browser.
 Use the tabs in this article to display instructions for each of these ways of deleting a codespace.

+{% note %}

+**Note**: You can't delete a codespace from within the JetBrains Gateway, or the JetBrains client application, or from within JupyterLab.

+{% endnote %}

 There are costs associated with storing codespaces.
 You should therefore delete any codespaces you no longer need.
 For more information, see "[About billing for GitHub Codespaces](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)."